jpthiele/idealii/Readme.md

 	    year = {preprint(2024), \url{https://arxiv.org/abs/2408.08840}}
     }
 ~~~~~

 2. Please also cite deal.II as explained [here](https://dealii.org/publications.html)

 ## Documentation
 A full documentation including the underlying mathematics (WIP)
 can be found [here](https://instatdealii.github.io/idealii/dev).

 The doxygen API Reference of the library functions can be found
 [here](https://instatdealii.github.io/idealii/dev/doxygen).

+## Contributions
+This project is currently in an 'implement what you need'-status,
+if you added new functionality for your projects feel free to reach out or open a pull request directly.
+### pre-commit
+A GitHub action will run to ensure all source code files are
+formatted correctly with clang-format.
+To add a check during `git commit` you can install [pre-commit](https://pre-commit.com/) and then call `pre-commit install`
+inside the main repo directory to activate formatting checks locally.